A whole house fan is high-volume fan that cools a home in the evening and early morning hours, allowing the air conditioner to be manually turned off.

 - Contact a licensed contractor and have the whole house fan installed.

-- Complete the Incentive Application and Whole House Fan Worksheet.
+- Complete the and

 - Submit the completed forms together with a copy of the paid licensed contractor invoice to Idaho Power.